 Once diagnosed, the patient needs to have the implications of their allergy explained to them in detail.
 They should be given some “easy to read” educational material to take home and digest.
 Understanding the nature and causes of the allergy will make future allergy control by the patient much more successful.
 A follow-up consultation is helpful as it provides an opportunity to discuss problems associated with the allergy and to reinforce the need for treatment.

-- Allergic “shiners” are often a give-away – these are darkened areas of skin around the eye sockets, which are a result of increased venous congestion in the sinuses.
+- Allergic “shiners” are often a give-away – these are darkened areas of skin around the eye sockets, which are a result of increased blood congestion in the sinuses.
 They often resemble “Black Eyes” or look like “Mascara” around the eyes.
 There may be characteristic Dennie-Morgan infra-orbital folds or linear creases under the eyelids.
 The typical transverse nasal crease across the bridge of the nose is from constant nose itching and rubbing.
 The “allergic salute” is seen when the person’s hand constantly rubs the nose and is associated with facial grimacing or so called “Pulling of Faces” because the nose, eyes and ears are so itchy.

 Case Histories to illustrate typical Allergy

 Here are 3 short case histories to illustrate common allergy presentations: